 Can I renew Global Entry online?

-Yes, you must renew Global Entry online through the Trusted Traveler Program website.
+Yes, you must renew online through the Trusted Traveler Program website.
 There's no option to renew in person or by mail.

 Is there a grace period for Global Entry renewal?

-Yes.
-If you submit your renewal application before your current membership expires, you can continue using Global Entry benefits for up to 24 months while your renewal is being processed.
-If you apply after expiration, there's no grace period—your benefits end immediately.
+Yes — but only if you submit your renewal before your current membership expires.
+In that case, you can continue using Global Entry for up to 24 months while your renewal processes.
+If you apply after expiration, there is no grace period and benefits stop immediately.

 How much does Global Entry renewal cost?

-The Global Entry renewal fee is $120.
-This fee is non-refundable, even if your application is denied.
-However, many travel credit cards offer statement credits that completely cover this fee.
+The 2026 renewal fee is $120.
+It's non-refundable even if your application is denied or delayed.
+Many travel credit cards offer statement credits that fully cover this fee.

 Do I need an interview for Global Entry renewal?